-This is an alien in immediate and continuous transit through the United States, with or without a visa, including:
+This is an noncitizen in immediate and continuous transit through the United States, with or without a visa, including:

-- Aliens who qualify as persons entitled to pass in transit to and from the United Nations Headquarters District and foreign countries; and
+- noncitizens who qualify as persons entitled to pass in transit to and from the United Nations Headquarters District and foreign countries; and

 - Foreign government officials and their spouses and unmarried minor (or dependent) children in transit.